digitalsri/singapore-flood-risk-tool/README.md

 ## 🎯 Special Feature

 **Dynamic Risk Generation**: This tool generates flood levels **randomly on each assessment**.
-Every time you click "Assess Risk Again" for the same postal code, different risk levels are displayed.
+Every time you click "Assess Risk" again for the same postal code, different risk levels are displayed.
 This feature allows users to:
 - Explore various potential flood scenarios
 - Understand the range of possible flood impacts
 - Demonstrate risk variability for educational purposes